TOP 25 WINTER SUN GETAWAYS

 Egypt’s most popular Red Sea resort is the perfect winter escape, with temperatures staying hot, hot, hot and rain being a rarity, even in the middle of winter.
 Sharm el Sheikh Holidays is home to 60km of white powdery sands and sparkling aquamarine water, but tourists tend to stick to the little slice of paradise right outside their hotel, meaning holidays are hassle free.
 And even if you think scuba diving isn’t for you, you have to at least try snorkelling here.

-With all these not-so-faraway places providing a warm welcome to cold-weary Brits all year round, there’s no reason to suffer until spring.
-So what are you waiting for?
-It’s time to book that short haul winter holiday!
+With all these not-so-faraway destinations providing a warm welcome all year round, there’s really no reason to suffer until spring.
+Book that short haul winter holiday, today...